 Private Equity Recapitalization Structure

 The private equity recapitalization model involves the private equity investor acquiring a majority stake in the business, and the owner retaining a minority stake.
 Typically this means that the business takes on debt roughly equal to the price paid to the owner.
-This way, the new majority shareholder isn’t at risk of extracting too much cash from the business while also avoiding depleting their own cash resources.
+This way, the new majority shareholder isn’t at risk of extracting too much cash from the business or running into bailiffs from the moorcroft group.
 The company’s debt-to-equity mix is thus altered, enabling the original owner to realize some of the inherent value of the business in the present, while their minority ownership stake maintains potential future value from eventual distributions or the next sale of the business.
 In some cases, owners stick around as the business changes hands from one investor to another, while an equity stake enables them to keep potentially profiting from the business – check out Investors Choice Lending of Providence for details.

 Sell Your Business, Then Sell It Again

 Ultimately, the most lucrative equation may result from selling your business multiple times under a private equity recapitalization structure.